 Skip to main content

 Assignment rules let you define conditions that automatically determine what happens when a ticket is escalated to a human agent.
-Rules can match on categories, priorities, statuses, and schedules, then assign tickets to specific users or groups.
+Rules can match on categories, priorities, statuses, and schedules, then assign tickets to specific users or an assignment group.

 How Assignment Rules Work